ibm-cloud-docs/cloud-infrastructure/faq-microsoft.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQs about Microsoft and {{site.data.keyword.cloud_notm}} infrastructure
+# FAQs about Microsoft and {{site.data.keyword.cloud}} infrastructure
 {: #faqs-for-microsoft-software-ibm-cloud}

 IBM is a Gold Certified member of the Microsoft Partner Network&reg; and licensed to sell Microsoft&reg; software under the Services Provider License Agreement (SPLA).
 IBM is also an authorized license mobility Microsoft partner.
 Use of Microsoft software is solely subject to terms and conditions from Microsoft.
-When you use Microsoft software in {{site.data.keyword.cloud}}, you are fully responsible for complying with Microsoft licensing terms.
+When you use Microsoft software in {{site.data.keyword.cloud_notm}}, you are fully responsible for complying with Microsoft licensing terms.

-## What is the relationship between Microsoft and {{site.data.keyword.cloud}}?
+## What is the relationship between Microsoft and {{site.data.keyword.cloud_notm}}?
 {: #faq-microsoft-ibm-cloud}
 {: faq}

 {{site.data.keyword.cloud_notm}} has a strategic relationship with Microsoft to offer their suite of software. {{site.data.keyword.cloud_notm}} offers native Microsoft software in its offerings. {{site.data.keyword.cloud_notm}} also supports Bring Your Own Licenses (BYOL) for most Microsoft software.

-## What types of Microsoft software are supported in {{site.data.keyword.cloud}}?
+## What types of Microsoft software are supported in {{site.data.keyword.cloud_notm}}?
 {: #faq-microsoft-supported-software-ibm-cloud}
 {: faq}